 Robyn Burlew, MEd

-Robyn is the Upper School Principal and Academic Dean at the Veritas School in Richmond, Virginia.
-A seasoned classical educator, she is featured in our course on the Essentials of Effective Teaching.
+Robyn is the upper-school head and former academic dean at the Veritas School in Richmond, Virginia.
+A seasoned classical educator, she is also dedicated to mentoring other teachers.
+Her ClassicalU course is Essentials of Effective Teaching.

 Hannah Hintze, PhD

-Hannah is a tutor at St. John’s College in Annapolis, MD, where she teaches across multiple disciplines in their distinctive curriculum centered on reading and discussing the Great Books of Western Civilization.
+Hannah is a tutor at St. John’s College in Annapolis, Maryland, where she teaches across multiple disciplines in their distinctive curriculum, which is centered on reading and discussing the Great Books of Western civilization.
+Hannah is featured leading four “live” Socratic seminars in the course Socratic Teaching and also in the course Reading and Teaching the Odyssey.

 Eva Brann, PhD